 Breast Implant Removal Surgery or Explant is surgery to remove a breast implant.
 This is commonly combined with a rejuvenation surgery like Breast Lift or Fat Transfer to the Breast.
-Dr Scott Turner is a Breast Implant Surgery expert and Specialist Plastic Surgeon in Newcastle and Sydney NSW.
+Dr Scott Turner is a Specialist Plastic Surgeon in Sydney NSW.
 Here are his answers to common Breast Implant Removal FAQs.

 General Breast Implant Removal FAQs

 What happens if I remove my breast implants?

 - Your breasts will naturally look deflated once the implants are removed.
 Within 2 to 3 weeks, your breasts will eventually regain some of their volume.
 Many patients opt for a Breast Lift or Fat Transfer to Breast to reposition or inflate their breasts.

 - You may have them removed if:

 - Your implants have ruptured.